31 Lab 6 exercises

 In this exercise, you will modify a choice reaction time task.

-Then, remove the Text component in the routine trial and use an Image component instead.
-Use two different images in your experiment (replacing the “&” and the “%” in the experiment you downloaded; you can use the two images from Lab 4 if you would like to).
+Remove the Text component in the routine trial and use an Image component instead.
+Use two different images in your experiment (replacing the previous stimuli “&” and “%” in the experiment you downloaded; you can use the two images from Lab 5 if you would like to).
 On each trial, one of the images should be presented.

-Also, change the current response keys to the arrow keys on the keyboard.
+Also, change the response keys to use the arrow keys on the keyboard.

 Make sure to adapt the input file and the task instructions accordingly.